dashingsoft/pyarmor/docs/man.rst

 The entry script is only the first script if there are more than one script in command line.

-Option `--no-restrict` is required if the obfuscated scripts will be imported by the plain scripts.
-By default the obfuscated scripts only can be imported from other obfuscated scripts.

 **EXAMPLES**

 * Obfuscate all the `.py` only in the current path::